IE-bank-team/ie-bank-infrastructure/modules/recovery-services/vault/replication-fabric/replication-protection-container/replication-protection-container-mapping/README.md

 ### Parameter: `recoveryVaultName`

 The name of the parent Azure Recovery Service Vault.
-Required if the template is used in a standalone deployment.
+Required if the template is used in a standaluno deployment.

 - Required: Yes
 - Type: string

 ### Parameter: `replicationFabricName`

 The name of the parent Replication Fabric.
-Required if the template is used in a standalone deployment.
+Required if the template is used in a standaluno deployment.

 - Required: Yes
 - Type: string

 ### Parameter: `sourceProtectionContainerName`

 The name of the parent source Replication container.
-Required if the template is used in a standalone deployment.
+Required if the template is used in a standaluno deployment.

 - Required: Yes
 - Type: string